 Városliget is also home to Budapest's small but historic amusement park, Vidám Park.
 The park is home to a handful of very historic rides, including the 1906-built merry-go-round, the cave railway (1912), and the park's most popular ride, the Hulluymvasut, a wooden roller coaster.
 Built in 1922, it is one of the oldest roller coasters in the world.

 Near Vidam Park is the Zoological Garden (Állartkert), one of the most popular attractions in Budapest.
-The zoo was created in 1866 but most of the buildings date from the early 20th century, which explains the Art Nouveau style of many zoo buildings.
+The zoo was created in 1866 but most of the buildings date from the early twentieth century, which explains the Art Nouveau style of many zoo buildings.
 The Elephant house in particular is worth a look.

 But the attention of most zoo visitors goes to the animals, and the Budapest zoo has plenty of them, including lions, polar bears, gorillas, crocodiles, elephants and rhinos, just to name some of the most popular species.